 It’s hard to imagine the beginning of the digital era without text editors.
 The launch of Microsoft Word, followed by Excel, and Powerpoint in the mid-1980s was the precursor to the release of Microsoft Office.
-These three programs released separately, with many more Office programs to follow in later years.
+These three programs were released separately, with many more Office programs to follow in later years.
 Microsoft released Office 95 in 1995, which bundled Word, Excel, Powerpoint, Access, Schedule+, and Binder.
 Professionals and everyday normal consumers around the world have since been utilizing homogenous content creation, editing, and management.
-Today we applaud the efforts of the Microsoft Office teams from its humble beginnings to the now cloud-based Office 360 that helps business power their management teams in addition to offering the great programs that we know and love.
+Today we applaud the efforts of the Microsoft Office teams from its humble beginnings to the now cloud-based Office 360 that helps businesses power their management teams in addition to offering the great programs that we know and love.

 3. Internet Explorer

 The history of web browsers is relatively young.
 It all began with the grandfather of web browsers, Mosaic.
 Hand in hand with ViolaWWW, the evolution of these systems lead to the release Netscape and subsequently the creation and release of Internet Explorer in 1995.
 Netscape is no longer with us today, but Internet Explorer is still going strong.
 Internet Explorer has since been replaced by Microsoft Edge, but many professionals are still using Internet Explorer to maintain compatibility for older websites.
 Internet Explorer was also the default web browser bundled with every version of Windows.
 For many, the first access to the world wide web was through Internet Explorer.
 This program and its name itself will remain timeless.